LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

        FB_VowelHarmony = attr.ib(default=None)
        Year = attr.ib(default=None)

-Here we define custom columns that are not included by default, using the `attr.ib <https://www.attrs.org/en/stable/api-attr.html#attr.ib>`_ and the Lexeme class that we have imported earlier.
+Here we define custom columns that are not included by default, using `attr.ib <https://www.attrs.org/en/stable/api-attr.html#attr.ib>`_ and the Lexeme class that we have imported earlier.